Career Timeline of Marilyn Manson: Major Achievements and Milestones

 2020: Guest appearance on The New Pope

-In 2020, Marilyn Manson was a guest star on the HBO television series The New Pope, in which he has a personal audience with the series' Pope.
+In 2020, Marilyn Manson was a guest star on the HBO television series The New Pope, where he has a personal audience with the Pope.

-In 2021, Marilyn Manson co-wrote and was a featured artist on "Jail pt 2", a song on Kanye West's album Donda.
-Manson also appeared alongside West at several events promoting the album, and was nominated for a Grammy Award for Best Rap Album for his work on the song.
+In 2021, Marilyn Manson co-wrote and featured on "Jail pt 2" on Kanye West's album Donda.
+He appeared with West at promotional events, generating controversy, and was nominated for a Grammy for Best Rap Album due to his contribution.

 In March 2024, Marilyn Manson announced that the band would embark on an arena and amphitheater tour of North America with Five Finger Death Punch.

-In 2025, Marilyn Manson will perform their own headline shows in Europe.
+In 2025, Marilyn Manson is scheduled to perform their own headline shows in Europe.